msuzoagu/TerraformOperationalResources/README.md

 If you are interested, you can read my [post]() outlining how I use this to get projects up and running.

+## Overview
+Run __make help__ for quick overview of available commands

 ## Assumptions

 1. AWS Account Setup

-	This template can be adapted to suit either a [__Single AWS Account Setup__](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/single-aws-account.html) or a [__Multiple AWS Accounts Setup__](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html).
+	This template assumes a [__Multiple AWS Accounts Setup__](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html).

-	Multiple Accounts can be manages as separate entities but I personally find creating and managing accounts via [AWS Organizations](https://docs.aws.amazon.com/controltower/latest/userguide/organizations.html) easiest.
+	Multiple Accounts can be manages as separate entities but I find creating and managing accounts via [AWS Organizations](https://docs.aws.amazon.com/controltower/latest/userguide/organizations.html) easiest.
 The ability to access member accounts as an Admin user via [OrganizationAccountAccessRole](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html) makes it easy to create the initial operational resources needed to get started codifying infrastructure with Terraform.

-2. Workload Accounts
+2. Resource Accounts

-	> A workload is defined as "as a collection of resources and code that delivers business value, such as a customer-facing application or a backend process."

-	This template assumes an adherence to environment-based deployments (development, staging, etc ) and the existence of corresponding environment-based workload accounts.
+	This template assumes an adherence to environment-based deployments (development, staging, etc ) and the existence of corresponding environment-based resource accounts.

-	I define a workload account as a environment-based AWS Account (for example, a development account; which would be an aws account where all development-related resouces like buckets, databases, etc are deployed).
+	I define a resource account as a environment-based AWS Account.
+For example, a development account; which would be an aws account where all development-related resouces like apis, databases, etc are deployed.

 3. Existing Resources